Code-Institute-Submissions/chizzletaz-MilestoneProject1/README.md

 The website provides information on upcoming concerts, on the group and its members and has some media samples.
 It also has the option buy tickets or to book the group for events.

-A live version of this website can be viewed here: #link naar de website
+A live version of this website can be viewed [here](https://chizzletaz.github.io/MilestoneProject1/)
 &nbsp;